What is SI?

 What's in it for me?

 Students who attend SI sessions are more involved in their own learning and earn better grades.
 Research shows that students regularly average one half to one full letter grade higher than their classmates who choose not to attend.
-Students are also able to transfer the skills they learn to other classes that do not offer SI support.
+Students are also able to transfer the skills they learned to other classes that do not offer SI support.

 How will I know if SI is offered in my class?

-The SI leader will identify themself on the first day of class and make an announcement about SI availability and SI session days/times.
+The SI leader will identify themselves on the first day of class and make an announcement about SI availability and SI session days/times.
 You can also check with the professor to see if the course you are enrolled in is linked to Supplemental Instruction.